-Third, while our model of fair division extends the classical model by introducing dynamics, and our results can directly inform the design of practical mechanisms, we do make the assumption that agents arrive over time but do not depart which justifies our assumption of irrevocable allocations.
+Third, while our model of fair division extends the classical model by introducing dynamics, and our results can directly inform the design of practical mechanisms, we do make the assumption that agents arrive over time but do not depart.
 In reality, agents may arrive and depart multiple times, and their preferences may also change over time (note that changing preferences can be modeled as a departure and simultaneous re-arrival with a different demand vector).
-Departures without re-arrivals are easy to handle; one can allocate the resources that become free in a similar way to allocations of entitlements, e.g., using water filling.
-However, departures with rearrivals immediately lead to daunting impossibilities.
-Note though that mechanisms that were designed for static settings performed well in realistic (fully dynamic) environments [8], and it is quite likely that our mechanisms-which do provide theoretical guarantees for restricted dynamic settings-would yield even better performance in reality.
+Departures without re-arrivals are easy to handle; one can allocate the resources that become free in a similar way to allocations of entitlements, e.g., using DYNAMIC DRF (this scheme would clearly satisfy SI, DEF, and DPO, and it would be interesting to check whether it is also strategyproof).
+However, departures with re-arrivals immediately lead to daunting impossibilities.
+Note though that mechanisms that were designed for static settings performed well in realistic (fully dynamic) environments (Ghodsi et al., 2011), and it is quite likely that our mechanisms - which do provide theoretical guarantees for restricted dynamic settings - would yield even better performance in reality.